DanielRPhillips/LearningFromData/LectureNotes/_build/html/_sources/content/Parameter_estimation/lecture_04.md

 ### The Gaussian is to statistics what the harmonic oscillator is to mechanics

-Suppose we have a probability distribution $p(x | D,I)$ that is unimodal (has only one hump), then one way to form a ``best estimate'' for the variable $x$ is to compute the maximum of the distribution.
+Suppose we have a probability distribution $p(x | D,I)$ that is unimodal (has only one hump), then one way to form a "best estimate'' for the variable $x$ is to compute the maximum of the distribution.
 (To save writing we denote the pdf of interest as $p(x)$ for a while hereafter.)